grpc-ecosystem/grpc-gateway/docs/docs/mapping/customizing_your_gateway.md

 You can have Elasticsearch-style `?pretty` support in your gateway's endpoints as follows:

-1. Wrap the ServeMux using a stdlib [`http.HandlerFunc`](https://golang.org/pkg/net/http/#HandlerFunc) that translates the provided query parameter into a custom `Accept` header, and
+1. Wrap the ServeMux using a stdlib [`http.HandlerFunc`](https://golang.org/pkg/net/http/#HandlerFunc) that translates the provided query parameter into a custom `Accept` header.

 2. Register a pretty-printing marshaler for that MIME code.

 For example: